 Assistant Professor Jameson Lopez and Associate Professor Z Nicolazzo began in August 2018.

-Jameson graduated with a bachelors in elementary education from American Indian College and masters in curriculum and instruction from Arizona State University.
+Jameson graduated with a bachelors in elementary education from American Indian College, a masters in curriculum and instruction from Arizona State University.
 He is currently a Ph.D. candidate in educational policy and evaluation at Arizona State University, and will be earning his doctorate in spring 2018.
 He focuses on Native American education using quantitative methods with the hope that his experience and research incorporating Indigenous knowledge and western scientific methods will continue to support all generations of Native American people.
 Learn more about him and his work here: https://jamesondlopez.com/

 These distinctive characteristics go beyond individual faculty; they reflect a collective synergy and orientation of our faculty to scholarship and practice.

 Each year we admit around ten (10) Ph.D. students and fifteen to twenty (15-20) M.A. students.
 The life experience and perspectives of approximately 90-100 students enrolled here flavor our program.
 A high proportion of our students are accomplished professionals and we value the practical experience and organizational skills they bring.

 Ours is a diverse, supportive, challenging intellectual community.
 Over half of our students are women, over 20 percent are students of color, and over 10 percent are international students.
 Many are first-generation students.
 This diversity enriches our community and work.